joost-de-vries/play-angular-typescript.g8/README.md

 As mentioned it features an Angular2 application with Typescript compilation integrated with the continuous compilation of Play Scala code.
 The Typescript code is linted with `tslint`.

+##NOTE
+If you're using Play with Angular2 please consider voting on [this issue](https://github.com/angular/angular/issues/8571).
+It basically means that since RC0 Angular2 is no longer available through webjars.
+Which jeopardises the feasability of this kind of project.

 ##Installation
 Once you have [activator](https://www.typesafe.com/community/core-tools/activator-and-sbt) installed you can run `activator new play-angular2-typescript` and you'll have a local application with a tutorial.
 Or you can just clone this repo and run `sbt ~run`.